CA Live Crash Course • June 27 & 28 • 9am-6pm PT

 4. You Get Access to Real-Time Market Information

-5. You Learn Skills That Can Pay Off Long-Term
+5. You Learn Skills That Pay Off Long-Term

 6. You Can Build a Business, Not Just Get a Job

 A lot of careers give you a position.
-Real estate can give you something you build.
+Real estate can give you something you build: a niche, a personal brand, a referral base, and repeat business.
+If you want a path where your effort compounds over time, that ownership is a major draw.

 7. You Build a Valuable Network